 The school underwent an Ofsted inspection in March 2017 and despite having an above average academic performance with particularly good EBacc results, the school was graded as Inadequate and issued with a mandatory 'academy order'.

-Steps have been taken to convert Wath Comprehensive School into an Academy during 2018 and join Maltby Learning Trust, which currently comprises of Maltby Academy, Sir Thomas Wharton Academy and four primaries.
+Wath Comprehensive School changed its name to Wath Academy and joined Maltby Learning Trust in April 2019, a trust which currently comprises of Maltby Academy, Sir Thomas Wharton Academy and four primaries.